ttaibl/zama-fhe/README.md

 # Zama FHE Protocol Technical Guides
 I regularly update this repository with detailed guides on technical tasks related to the Zama protocol.
+Update note 1
 ## Environment
 **Linux Ubuntu OS**
 * **VPS**: You can use a linux VPS to follow the guide